babybluetit/Xaeros-Minimap-Modded-Support/README.md

 • Link to the mod page
 • An estimate of the number of mobs introduced by the mod
 ```
+> I am accepting requests for mods made for 1.16.5 and 1.18.1 - on both Forge and Fabric

 ### Want to make your own icons?